oconnor663/jacko.io/posts/snooze.md

 [`FuturesOrdered`]: https://docs.rs/futures/latest/futures/stream/struct.FuturesOrdered.html
 [`FuturesUnordered`]: https://docs.rs/futures/latest/futures/stream/struct.FuturesUnordered.html

-[^stream_fault]: Compare this example to the `stream::once` example above.
+[^stream_fault]: Contrast this example with the `stream::once` example above.
-    There we were "at fault" for snoozing the stream.
-But here our program is doing its best to drive each `StreamExt::next` call to completion, and the real `foo` snoozer is `FuturesUnordered`!
+    There we were "at fault" for snoozing the stream in between yield points, but here our program is trying its best to drive the stream to a yield point.
+The real `foo` snoozer is actually `FuturesUnordered` itself!

 ```rust
 LINK: Playground ## playground://snooze_playground/foo_unordered.rs